carlopulv/phonosynthesis/README.md

 * the mode distance
 * the hamming distance

-The key distance is the difference between the chords tonals following the circle of fifth.
+The key distance is the difference between the chords reference keys following the circle of fifth.
 The mode distance is the difference of chords modes following the circle of fifth.
 The hamming distance is the number of different notes between two chords.